envoyproxy/gateway/site/content/en/v1.0.0/install/install-yaml.md

-+++
-title = "Install with Kubernetes YAML" weight = -99
-+++
+---
+weight: -99
+title: Install with Kubernetes YAML
+---

 In this guide, we'll walk you through installing Envoy Gateway in your Kubernetes cluster.

 The manual install process does not allow for as much control over configuration as the [Helm install method](../install/install-helm), so if you need more control over your Envoy Gateway installation, it is recommended that you use helm.

 ## Before you begin